 For these reasons, homeowners are turning to faux beams to achieve the classic rustic look that exposed beams offer without the tremendous hassle and expense of working with real aged wood.
 Relatively inexpensive, lightweight, and easy to install, decorative faux beams are a great way to add flair to your home.

 In fact, the low cost and extreme versatility of faux rustic beams have been a widespread source of inspiration for architects, interior designers, and average homeowners alike.
-Here are just 10 ideas for incorporating rustic beams into your property in ways that you have probably never considered.
+Here are 10 ideas for incorporating rustic beams into your home in ways that you have probably never considered.

 1. Wood-Framed Doorways